sibaku/sibaku.github.io/liascript_courses/dotProductApplications/dotProductApplications.md

 I have seen a few people without a background in math or computer science struggling with writing code for game scripts.
 While having comprehensive understanding of math isn't needed, I feel that grasping the basic concepts can spare you a lot of problems.

 This small course aims to show you some basic operations of the dot product that might be usable in a game development context.
 Each section  will contain some explanations, interactive diagrams and formulas to give you all you need get started.
 Additionally, I will try to list problems, that can be solved with the given operation.
+Semi formal proofs are also given, so if you want a slightly deeper understanding about how something works, you can check those out.

 Generally, all the diagrams can be manipulated in some way by dragging the marked points to show you visually and with calculations what is happening.

 The two basic geometric properties associated with the dot product are **distances** and **angles**, which makes it usable in many contexts.
+Basically, every time you have a problem involving any of these two properties, there is a good chance, the dot product is involved in one way or another.

+I will always suggest drawing the geometry you are interested in!
+For example, your character will send out an energy wave in an arc with some extent.
+Now, when you draw this on a page, you might quickly see, that it looks very similar to the diagram in the section about [cones](#6)!
+Then you already have a quick recipe to get a base implementation.

+If you just only find some more insight into what the dot product means, then I am already happy with the results!

+With that, let's get going!

 ## Basics